 Learn about current water and river issues, and how we can do our part to help protect this incredibly valuable resource.

-Paddle down the beautiful Middle Reach of the Russian River.
-This remote 6.5 mile journey will take us through an intimate and rarely accessed part of the river; providing the opportunity to see the river’s abundant wildlife in a new light!
+Paddle down the beautiful Middle Reach of the Russian River and the Syar Beach.
+This remote ~3.5 mile journey will take us through an intimate and rarely accessed part of the river; providing the opportunity to see the river’s abundant wildlife in a new light!
 The Trip with go from Healdsburg Memorial Beach to the Crow Bar.
 There will be great places to swim along the way.

 RSVP: Email email@example.com for tickets

-Start Time: 4:00 pm (we will leave on time, so don’t be late) Total Paddle Time: 1 Hour
+Start Time: 5:30 pm (we will leave on time, so don’t be late) Total Paddle Time: 1 Hour